 Under current New Zealand law, the duration of copyright varies depending on the type of work protected.
 Note that if you intend publishing articles or a book overseas based on your thesis you may need to get permission to use work which is in the public domain in New Zealand, as in many other countries including Australia, the United States and Europe, copyright expires 70 years following the death of the author.

-The duration of the term of copyright is as follows:
+In New Zealand the duration of the term of copyright is as follows:

 - Literary, dramatic, musical or artistic works remain copyright protected until the end of the period of 50 years from the end of the calendar year in which the author dies (section 22).